 \subsection{Hardware-in-the-Loop Experiment}

 To highlight the performance and effectiveness of ORC in learning time-varying density on physical robotic systems in real-time, we implement it on ten differential-drive wheeled robots for simultaneous learning and covering an unknown time-varying density.
-The size of the physical testbed is the same as that in numerical simulations.
+The size of the physical testbed~\citep{pickem2017robotarium} is the same as the domain of interest $\mathcal{D}$ in numerical simulations.
 The location of Robot $i$, ${x}^i$, corresponds to the position of a point near the wheel axle of the robot.
-Single integrator dynamics of ${x}^i$ is mapped by the near-identity diffeomorphism \cite{olfati2002near} to the to unicycle dynamics of the differential-drive wheeled robot.
+Single integrator dynamics of ${x}^i$ is mapped by the near-identity diffeomorphism~\citep{olfati2002near} to the unicycle dynamics of the differential-drive wheeled robot.
 The experimental results are shown in Fig.\ref{TV_ORFGP_real} and Fig.\ref{Data_TV_real}.
-The evolution of the locational cost with respect to time steps of the time-varying density learned by O-RFGP matches well with that of the ground truth time-varying density \eqref{eqn:true_TV_density}, as observed in Fig.\ref{Cost_TV_real}, meaning that the coverage quality achieved in the physical experiment is almost the same as the ground truth in simulation.
-In addition, the MSE between the learned density and the true density converges as seen in Fig.\ref{MSE_TV_real}, which demonstrates the density learning quality through the O-RFGP.
-In summary, by comparing Fig.\ref{TV_True}, Fig.\ref{TV_ORFGP_sim}, Fig.\ref{Data_TV_windowsize1}, Fig.\ref{TV_ORFGP_real}, and Fig.\ref{Data_TV_real}, one can observe that the O-RFGP works as well in physical experiments as in simulations in Section \ref{exp:time-varying}.
-Therefore, it is demonstrated that Algorithm \ref{alg:SLAC} can enable multi-robot systems to efficiently learn and cover unknown, time-varying spatial fields in real-world experiments in real time.
+As shown in Fig.\ref{Cost_TV_real}, the evolution of the locational cost for the time-varying density learned by O-RFGP closely matches that of the ground truth, indicating comparable coverage quality.
+In Fig.\ref{MSE_TV_real}, the MSE between the learned and true densities also converges, confirming the effectiveness of O-RFGP in density learning.
+Comparing Fig.\ref{TV_True}, Fig.\ref{TV_ORFGP_sim}, Fig.\ref{Data_TV_windowsize1}, Fig.\ref{TV_ORFGP_real}, and Fig.\ref{Data_TV_real}, O-RFGP performs consistently across both simulation and physical experiments.
+It is demonstrated that Algorithm \ref{alg:SLAC} enables multi-robot systems to efficiently learn and cover unknown, time-varying spatial fields in real time.